The Outsider (Once Upon a Time): In Storybrooke

 Meanwhile, Henry (Jared S. Gilmore) has been despondent over Archie's death, even calling the doctor's office to hear his voice on the answering machine.
 Emma Swan (Jennifer Morrison) then brings Archie's dog, Pongo, to Mary Margaret's apartment; Marco (Tony Amendola) felt Henry should have him.
 Mary Margaret is concerned the loft will be cramped, and she suggests she and David (Josh Dallas) find a new home of their own.
 But while Mary Margaret is content to establish a new life together in Storybrooke, David feels they need to liberate the Enchanted Forest from the ogres and from Cora; they realize that they may now want different things.
 Henry draws up plans to remodel the loft if his grandparents move out, and he wants to add an armory to protect them from Regina; Emma promises to keep him safe from her.
 Archie arrives and explains that he was kidnapped by Cora.
 Emma realizes that they were wrong about Regina, and she worries that there will be consequences for misjudging her.

 At the town line, Gold uses his potion on the shawl and steps outside of Storybrooke, retaining his memories.
 Belle promises to wait for his return, but then Hook appears and shoots her, causing her to fall beyond the town line.
 Having forever lost all memories of being Belle, she shouts at Gold, who laments that the erasure of Belle's identity cannot be undone.
 He prepares to assault Hook with a fireball, which he seems to welcome.
 Just then, a car horn sounds, and Gold dives out of the way with Belle.
 The car knocks over Hook, who collapses on the road.
-Gold stares as the car which has a Pennsylvania license plate.
+Gold stares at the car which has a Pennsylvania license plate.